EricM81/RhinoShare/README.md

 ![alt text](https://github.com/EricM81/RhinoScripts/blob/main/images/ShrinkageOffsets.png?raw=true)

-I also like to throw my finger rails onto a special locked layer so I don't accidently scale them.
+I also like to throw my finger rails onto a special locked layer so I don't accidently scale them (`MoveToLayer=True`).

-If you want to change any of these settings, you can open FingerRail.py in Notepad and edit the `# defaults` section:
+If you want to change any of these settings, you can open FingerRail.py in Notepad and edit the `#defaults you can edit` section:

 ```
 #defaults you can edit